HomePage Path

 NZ 222-545 County Durham England

-Pockerley Old Hall FarmhousePockerley Old Hall is a two storey medieval stone pele tower, which replaced a Norman fortified manor house.
-Part of a manorial complex, the vaulted ground floor, supports a hall and a small chamber, under roof timbers of 1440.
+Pockerley Pele FarmhousePockerley Farmhouse is a mid 15th century stone pele tower, of two storey and attics.
+Standing on a hill in the centre of the Beamish valley, this self-contained defensible house is on the east return of the late 18th century farmhouse.
+Under a largely original roof structure, the vaulted ground floor, supports a hall and a small chamber.
 The three-light mullion window in the hall, is a 20th century replacement but the stairs in the end wall, are lit by an original square headed two-light window.
-In the late 18th century, Pockerley Farmhouse was extended, when the Georgian wing was added.
-Standing on a hill in the centre of the Beamish valley from at least 1183, the Old Hall was already on the museum site.
-5 miles north is Ravensworth Castle and 6 miles south-east is Lumley Castle.
+5 miles north at French Hall is Ravensworth Castle and 6 miles south-east is Lumley Castle.

 Street Map

-Pockerley Old Hall is located in Beamish Museum, off the A693.
+Pockerley Farmhouse is located in Beamish Museum, off the A693.
 9 miles north of Durham, on the A1-A693.

-The site is owned by Beamish Museum and the Old Hall is open daily, April to October 10:00-5:00pm, Saturday and Sunday (Beamish also Tuesday to Thursday) November to March 10:00-4:00pm, last admission 3:00pm.
+The site is owned by Beamish Museum and the Pockerley Old Hall is open daily, April to October 10:00-5:00pm, Saturday and Sunday (Beamish Tuesday to Thursday) November to March 10:00-4:00pm, last admission 3:00pm.

 There is a car park.